jessesadler/individual-guides/dh-vt.md

 ---

 ## Digital Humanities
-- What is digital humanities?
+- What is Digital Humanities?
-	- What do you think of when you hear digital humanities or digital history?
+	- What do you think of when you hear Digital Humanities or Digital History?
 	- What are you interested in hearing more about?
 - Significance of showing the value of scholarship by making the work public.
-	- Digital humanities is often associated with open access and Public History.
+	- Digital Humanities is often associated with the Open Access movement and Public Humanities.
 - Digital Humanities as both how you do research and how you present it.
 	- Tools and technology having an impact on the scholarship.
 	- Being critical about how you do work and how it is presented.